-Applications will be processed when the following items have been completed/forwarded to the office of admissions and financial aid:
+Applications will be processed when the following items have been completed/forwarded to the office of admissions:

-- 1. A D'Youville College application form (includes online application) and a \$25.00(US funds) non-refundable processing fee.
-Checks payable to: D'Youville College-Application Fee. - 2.
-Official transcripts from any and all colleges and universities previously attended. - 3.
+- A D'Youville College application form or online application and a \$25 (US funds) non-refundable processing fee.
+Checks payable to: D'Youville College-Application Fee. - Official transcripts from any and all colleges and universities previously attended. - 3.
 Letters of recommendation (for certain majors). - 4.
 A personal interview (for certain majors).